openshift/enhancements/enhancements/microshift/feature-csi-snapshots.md

    metadata:
      name: mysnap
    spec:
-     volumeSnapshotClassName: csi-hostpath-snap
+     volumeSnapshotClassName: topolvm-snap
      source:
        persistentVolumeClaimName: myclaim
    ```

    - **volumeSnapshotClassName:** The request for a particular class by the volume snapshot.
 If the
      volumeSnapshotClassName setting is absent and there is a default volume snapshot class, a snapshot is created with
      the default volume snapshot class name.
 But if the field is absent and no default volume snapshot class exists,
      then no snapshot is created.

    - **persistentVolumeClaimName:** The name of the PersistentVolumeClaim object bound to a persistent volume.
 This
      defines what you want to create a snapshot of.
 Required for dynamically provisioning a snapshot.

 2. Create the object you saved in the previous step by entering the following command: